 - AS 2: Near Maury and Fall Hill Ave at the Quarels Building parking lot

-- AS S/F: Start/finish at the finish on Carl D. Silver Parkway
+- AS S/F: Start/Finish areas of Carl D. Silver Parkway and Hospitality Lane

 Jelly Belly Sport Beans: Distributed to runners at mile 7.5 from outside the Fredericksburg Visitor Center, Sport Beans™ jelly beans are formulated with electrolytes, carbohydrates, and vitamins B and C to sustain and replenish energy during intense exercise.
 This revolutionary product maximizes performance and ensures ideal portion control, with four delicious flavors that will keep you going.

 The Historic Half searches for local and regional musicians, performers, and cheer squads to entertain participants along the 13.1 mile course in Fredericksburg, Virginia.
-The 2016 entertainment lineup featured:
+Previous years entertainment lineups featured:

 - Start.
 In-Step Entertainment